Pyomo/mpi-sppy/doc/src/amalgomator.rst

   arguments

 ..
 Note::
-   Amalgaator does not work with everything.
+   Amalgamator does not work with everything.
 It only supports the cylinders and extensions that have a dedicated method in ``vanilla.py``.

-Create Amalgaator from a module and command line
+Create Amalgamator from a module and command line
 -------------------------------------------------
-Given an options dictionary as above, ``amalgaator.Amalgaator_parser`` calls the appropriate parsers from ``baseparsers.py`` and completes the options to add the necessary information for different modules.
+Given an options dictionary as above, ``amalgamator.Amalgamator_parser`` calls the appropriate parsers from ``baseparsers.py`` and completes the options to add the necessary information for different modules.

-The method ``amalgaator.from_module`` uses the two utilities described above.
+The method ``amalgamator.from_module`` uses the two utilities described above.
-It takes as input a module name, and calls ``amalgaator.Amalgaator_parser`` to get cylinder options and the number of scenarios from the command line.
+It takes as input a module name, and calls ``amalgamator.Amalgamator_parser`` to get cylinder options and the number of scenarios from the command line.
-Then, it computes the scenario names, and finally creates and runs an Amalgaator object.
+Then, it computes the scenario names, and finally creates and runs an Amalgamator object.

 ..
 Note::
    The module must contains several methods: